Ashrith1906/Hashflow/README.md

 ### Querying Peers
 1. Select `2` from the menu.
 2. List of active peers is displayed.

+### Connecting to Active Peers
+1.Choose '3' from the menu.
+2.The system retrieves the list of known peers from which messages have been received.
+3.The program attempts to establish direct connections with these peers.
+4.Once connected, peers can exchange messages more efficiently, reducing connection overhead.
+5.The list of connected peers updates dynamically to reflect the new connections.

 ### Exiting
 - Enter `0` to quit.